 Lyrical Dissonance: The Final Solution.
-An awesome metal song... about the horrors of... well, the Holocaust.
-Specifically Auschwitz.
-It's almost impossible to not find the song to be an absolutely glorious ballad from a purely musical perspective, but one still feels very guilty for enjoying it.
+An awesome metal song... about the horrors of the Holocaust, specifically Auschwitz.
 The band no longer plays that song live because they found it unsettling to see the audience cheer and headbang along.

-Price of A Mile as well... also a catchy, badass, upbeat song about.... the soldiers dying pointless deaths at Passchendaele.
+The Price of A Mile, also a catchy, badass, upbeat song about the soldiers dying pointless deaths at Passchendaele.

 Number of the Beast: Played for Laughs by "A Secret" which contains a part that says that it has detected an illegal download and is executing spyware protocol 666.
 Note that 666 is spelled out at "Six hundred sixty-six."